 - Access your Plan of Study to determine which courses you need for your major: https://catalog.threerivers.edu/content.php?catoid=7&navoid=372

 - Review your degree progress by accessing DegreeWorks: https://www.trcc.commnet.edu/student-services/degreeworks/

-- Select your courses for the summer and/or fall semester using the Course Schedule: https://ssb-prod.ec.commnet.edu/pls/x/bzskfcls.P_CrseSearch
+- Select your courses for the spring semester using the Course Schedule: https://ssb-prod.ec.commnet.edu/pls/x/bzskfcls.P_CrseSearch

 - Now you are ready to register for your courses!